open-o11y/docs/collector-prometheus-remote-write/README.md

 ## Future Enhancement
-The following are a list of upstream issues future contributor to the exporter can work on:
+The following are a list of upstream issues future contributor to the exporter and the collector project can work on:

 - [Prometheus Receiver Generates one more bucket than bound](https://github.com/open-telemetry/opentelemetry-collector/issues/1737)